chlorm-forks/Emby.Wiki/Collections.md

 ![collections-multi4.png](images/server/collections-multi4.png)

-Next, we can add our own information by editing the collection.
-First we can edit the text that shows up for the collection.
-We do this by clicking the 3 dot menu and choosing “Edit metadata” from the popup menu.
-We then scroll down and fill in our description in the “Overview” field and then we click Save.
+We can now edit the information shown for the collection by clicking the 3 dot menu and choosing “Edit metadata” from the popup menu as shown below.
+When finished remember to click Save.

 ![collections-multi5.png](images/server/collections-multi5.png)